jhotmann/node-rename-cli/README.md

 ```
 ##### *Note: the default format for the date variable is yyyymmdd so in the above example you could just write ```rename *.log {{d}}{{f}}``` to achieve the same result.*

 Rename all files the same and an index will be appended.
-The index will include the correct number of zeroes to keep file order the same.
+The index will be prepended the correct number of zeroes to keep file order the same.
+For example if you are renaming 150 files, the first index will be 001.
+You can change the starting index by adding the index variable with a parameter ```{{i|42}}``` If you don't want to include indexes use the ```-n``` option.
+You will be prompted for any file conflicts.

 ```sh
 rename *.log test